alyssamichelle/angular-kendo-unite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Video 3: 📽️ Theming with Style

+Our Buttons are looking pretty good as is.
+But what if we wanted to customize them?
+Where would we even begin?
+Find out the answers to these questions, along with other input related ones in this third video of the Angular and Kendo UI Unite series.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.